-If a student does not turn in the phone/watch to the office, the following consequences will occur:
+If a student does not turn in the phone/watch to the office or uses is during the last period, the following consequences will occur:

-- 1. Phone will be confiscated and sent to the office. - 2.
-Student will receive a demerit. - 3.
-A parent must come to school to pick up the cell phone at their convenience. - 4.
+- 1. Phone/watch will be confiscated and sent to the office. - 2.
+Student will receive a demerit.

+- 3. A parent must come to school to pick up the phone/watch at their convenience. - 4.
 For a second offense, the student will receive the above consequences but will also not receive the phone back until the end of the school day for the following three weeks.
 For a third offense, an afterschool detention hall will also be issued.